minecraft-beta/minecraft-beta.github.io/README.md

 ---

 **Warning:** Misuse of this tool can lead to serious legal consequences, including criminal charges.
 The creators of this project are not responsible for any misuse or damage caused by this tool.
 Always act responsibly and ethically.

----

-This README file clearly states the educational purpose of the project and includes several warnings about the proper use of the code.
-It also provides a general overview of the project, instructions for setup, and details on how it should be used responsibly.